Cyphai/Cyphai-protocol/README.md

 The Cyphai model is a model from the research of a decision-making and problems solving specialist - Robert Michit - and his teams.

-The Cyphai protocol utilizes blockchain technology via smart contracts.
-The contract allows anyone to post a database, an evaluation function, and a monetary reward for anyone who can provide the best trained machine learning model for the data.
-Participants train deep neural networks to model the data, and submit their trained networks to the blockchain.
-The blockchain executes these neural network models to evaluate submissions, and ensure that payment goes to the best model.
+Using blockchain technology, it is possible to create contracts that offer a reward in exchange for a trained machine learning model for a particular database.
+This would allow users to train machine learning models and be rewarded via blockchain.

+The Cyphai protocol will use the blockchain to automatically validate the solution, so there would be no debate as to whether the solution was correct or not.
+Users who submit solutions will have no risk of not being paid for their work.
+Contracts can be easily created by anyone with a database.

-The contract allows for the creation of a decentralized and trustless marketplace for exchanging ML models and many more under development.
-This gives ML practitioners an opportunity to monetize their skills directly.
-It also allows any participant or organization to solicit machine learning models from all over the world.
-This will incentivize the creation of better machine learning models, and make AI more accessible to companies and software agents.
-Anyone with a database, including software agents can create Cyphai contracts.
+This creates a market where parties capable of solving machine learning problems can directly monetize their skills and where any organization or agent who has a problem to solve with AI can solicit solutions from developers around the world.
+This will encourage the creation of better learning models and make AI more accessible to companies.

 [Whitepaper](https://cyph.ai)